kadoa-org/llm-agent-arena/README.md

 # Claude vs GPT Agent Comparison
-Anthropics [recent announcement of tools (function calls)](https://docs.anthropic.com/claude/docs/tool-use) for Claude caught my attention, specifically this claim:

-> All models can handle correcting choosing a tool from 250+ tools provided the user query contains all necessary parameters for the intended tool with >90% accuracy.
+Anthropic's recent announcement of [tool use (function calls)](https://docs.anthropic.com/claude/docs/tool-use) for Claude caught my attention, particularly their claim that "all models can handle correcting choosing a tool from 250+ tools provided the user query contains all necessary parameters for the intended tool with >90% accuracy."
-These limits apply to the total number of tools, regardless of complexity.
-A "complex" tool would be one with a large number of parameters or parameters with complex schemas (e.g. nested objects).

-This is pretty exciting news for everybody working with agentic systems.
-OpenAI has way lower recall.

-So I wanted compare GPT function calls to Claude tools and report back on the evaluation results.

-This repository contains a comparison of the agentic capabilities of Anthropic's Claude and OpenAI's GPT models.
-The focus is on evaluating their performance in using different tools/functions for tasks like web scraping and browser automation.
+As someone involved in developing agentic systems, I was intrigued.
+I've been working with GPT function calling for a while and know that its recall for larger and more complex functions is quite low.
+So, I decided to compare GPT and Claude's performance in using different tools for tasks like web scraping and browser automation.

 ## Features